AztecProtocol/aztec-packages/docs/docs/protocol-specs/state/wonky-tree.md

 ### Flexible wonky trees

 We can also encode the structure of _any_ binary merkle tree by tracking `number_of_branches` and `number_of_leaves` for each node in the tree.
-This encoding was originally designed for [logs](../logs/index.md) before they were included in the `txs_effects_hash`, so the below explanation references the leaves stored in relation to logs and transactions.
+This encoding was originally designed for [logs](../logs/index.md), so the below explanation references the leaves stored in relation to logs and transactions.

 The benefit of this method as opposed to the one above is allowing for any binary structure and therefore allowing for 'skipping' leaves with no information.
 However, the encoding grows as the tree grows, by at least 2 bytes per node.
 The above implementation only requires the number of leaves to be encoded, which will likely only require a single field to store.